douxing365/cse15l-lab-reports/lab_report3.md

 ./technical/biomed
 ./technical/911report
 ```
-For `-type d` is to find all the directory in the current directory.
+For `-type d` is to find all the directory in the current directory.<br>
 2. `-mtime`
    - Example 1:
 ```